hcvst/erlang-dns/README.md

     ]}).
 ```

-The example above requires the record defintion for `#dns_rr` to be loaded
+The example above requires the record defintion for `#dns_rr` to be loaded.
-which can be done with `rr("/usr/lib/erlang/lib/kernel-6.5.1/src/inet_dns.hrl").`.
+This can be done with `rr("/usr/lib/erlang/lib/kernel-6.5.1/src/inet_dns.hrl").`.

 Port
 ====